 Now, I attempt to do this myself in actual conversation and I’m the first to admit that this kind of speech is something we desperately need more of in real life.
 And if any character was going to talk like that, Superman’s a pretty good choice.
 But I also know, it’s a lot easier to say the exact right thing in the exact right way when you’re writing it out, and (in my experience) less so in an actual conversation.
 So I guess my preference would be that I want the characters to come across a little more clunky dialogue instead of effortlessly reciting perfectly formed thoughts when trying to say the right things.
 At least some of the time.
 I think it would make them seem more human.

 However, when the characters (Superboy in particular) are in more casual conversation, Bendis’ humorous writing style shines and we get some hilarious one liners.
 Especially when Superboy continues to compare and contrast the 31st century to his own time.
 Besides Superboy, Saturn Girl is easily my favorite character.
 She’s funny, clever, can hold her own and I like her new look.
 And of course, Brainiac 5 is always a highlight.

-The art in this issue and is by penciller Ryan Sook and colorist Jordie Bellaire, who are fantastic as always.
+The art in Legion Of Superheroes #7 and is by penciller Ryan Sook and colorist Jordie Bellaire, who are fantastic as always.
 This time they acquire some help from Wade Von Grawbadger who easily matches their quality.
 Especially on page #2 where we get a double page spread!
 Mash all of that together and you get a great issue!
 I’m really looking forward to reading more about these characters.